 Who are the Dark Angels characters?

-More than almost any other Space Marines Chapter in Warhammer 40k (except perhaps the Ultramarines), there are a multitude of Dark Angels characters with models on the tabletop.
-Let’s meet the Dark Angels gang, and get to know some of the friendly faces you might encounter if you start collecting a Dark Angels army.
+More than almost any other Space Marines Chapter in Warhammer 40k (except perhaps the Ultramarines), many Dark Angels characters appear extensively in novels and have playable models for the tabletop.

 Lion El’Jonson, Primarch of the Dark Angels